 But one day, while he sat at a coffee shop finishing off some homework, a man told him a story about two friends.
 Friend A worked full-time painting sidewalks for a local gas company all summer long.
 He made decent money as a teenager and got experience working a real job.

 Friend B worked the same job, but didn’t want to sacrifice his whole summer.
-Instead, he wanted to spend it doing what he loved – golfing.
+Instead, he wanted to spend it doing what he loved — golfing.
 But he was stuck.
 How was he supposed to make money and golf at the same time?
 After some brainstorming, Friend B and his father came up with the idea to teach affordable golf lessons to young kids.

-That way, Friend B could make the same money as Friend A, but he could do it with fewer hours at the gas company, and have more time to spend on the golf course.
+That way, Friend B could make the same money as Friend A, but he could do so with fewer hours at the gas company, and have more time to spend on the golf course.